penny17/CTC/README.md

 # CTC
-Contemporary Trends in Communication Essay
+Contemporary Trends in Communication Essay "Digital World is more real than the offline version?"